Manchester-by-the-Sea, Massachusetts

-Manchester-by-the-Sea (also known simply as Manchester, its name prior to 1989) is a coastal town on Cape Ann, in Essex County, Massachusetts, United States.
+Manchester-by-the-Sea (also known simply as Manchester, its name prior to 1990) is a coastal town on Cape Ann, in Essex County, Massachusetts, United States.
 The town is known for scenic beaches and vista points.
 According to the 2020 population census, the population is 5,395.

 The town lies on the southern side of Cape Ann, at the point where the peninsula meets the mainland.
 The North Shore was populated by the Agawam people prior to European settlement, which began in 1629, about a decade after an epidemic killed much of the native people.
 Fishing was the major industry in the town almost from its incorporation in 1645, but in the mid-19th century it began to grow as a popular seaside resort community.
 The town has appeared, either by name or as a filming location, in a number of films and TV shows, notably the eponymous 2016 film Manchester by the Sea.

 History

-Native Americans inhabited what would become northeastern Massachusetts for thousands of years prior to European colonization of the Americas.
 The area that would become Manchester was inhabited by Agawam people at the time of contact in the early 1600s, who were decimated by virgin soil epidemics especially in 1617–1619, after which fewer than 50 indigenous individuals are estimated to have survived within the modern bounds of Manchester.

 Manchester was first settled by English colonists in 1629 and was officially incorporated in 1645.
 It was formed from territory taken from Salem (that portion since given to Beverly) and Gloucester.
 In 1700, Manchester selectmen paid three grandchildren of Agawam sachem Masconomet three pounds and nineteen shillings for the rights to the land.

 The community thrived primarily as a fishing community for more than 200 years.
 Beginning in 1845, it started to attract summer residents from the Boston area after poet Richard Dana built a house in the town.
 Over the next fifty years, development of summer houses along the coastline established the community as Boston society's community of choice for summer residency.
-The trend continued with designs of houses by architects, such as "Sunny Waters", designed by John Hubbard Sturgis for his older brother, Russell, in 1862.
+The trend continued with designs of houses by architects, such as "Sunnywaters", designed by John Hubbard Sturgis for his older brother, Russell, in 1863.

-The best known of these "summer cottages" was Kragsyde, built on Smith's Point in 1883.
+The best known of these "summer cottages" was Kragsyde, completed in 1885.
 Commissioned by George Nixon Black, the Peabody and Stearns-designed residence has been hailed as the zenith of the Shingle style substyle of the Queen Anne style of architecture.
 It was demolished in 1929.